r3bunker/Python_Live_Project/README.md

 This repository contains all code of the AppBuilder website

 ## Description
-This website is a portol hub for other hobby applications.
+This website is a portal hub for other hobby applications.
 I worked with a group of developers using Python in the Django framework to create the various hobby applications

 ## Visuals